 Back to the Hampton line, this Hampton family line previously arrived in Kentucky, soon after the Revolutionary War, from Granville County, North Carolina Colony, where Captain Andrew Hampton, born in 1711 and died in 1770, at Saint George's Parish, Georgia, owned a plantation, of two thousand acres, and raised his children.
 It is written that this plantation fed a thousand Indians.
 In addition, Andrew had a judgeship in the English Court, in Granville County, North Carolina Colony.
 All, of those travelling through the area, stayed at Captain Andrew Hampton's plantation, where he had a tavern built, for it was too dangerous to make camp elsewhere, in the 1760's and earlier.
 Andrew's first son, John, was a Lieutenant Colonel or Major in the Southern Loyalist Regiment, that was a part of the British Army.
 John was captured, during the Revolutionary War.
 Petitions, from the citizens of Granville County to the governor, freed John, but the governor assigned a Major from the Continental Army to guard him, throughout the rest of the war.
 John's younger brother, Captain Ephriam Hampton, served in the Granville Militia.
 Ephriam is Johnathan's sixth great-grandfather, from what the Hampton family genealogical researchers determined.
 Captain Andrew Hampton's younger cousin was Colonel Andrew Hampton, who is the person that the Hampton Fort in Rutherford County, North Carolina is named after and was the commander of the Rutherford County Regiment, between 1779 and 1782.
 The Governor's Office of North Carolina used this regiment to engage and battle the British in North Carolina, South Carolina, and Georgia.
 Both Captain Andrew Hampton, of Granville County, and Colonel Andrew Hampton, of Rutherford County, are direct descendants of John Hampton, from East Lothian, Scotland.
 On August 1775, Colonel Andrew Hampton was one the signers to the Declaration of Rights and Independence from British Tyranny, in Tryon County, North Carolina Colony.

 Johnathan's Y-DNA is recorded with the Hampton genealogical research group and matches with the Scottish Quaker John Hampton family line, that arrived in North America, in 1686, who were members of the first British settlers of Staten Island and, later, Freehold, New Jersey Colony.
 This line can be traced back to 13th Century Scotland, near Glasgow, when it first arrived from England, presumably, under the orders of King Edward I. The coat of arms of Hampton was found on the wall of a church, in Glasgow.
-Later, the Hampton family eventually moved to the eastern coastal region, just south of Aberdeen.
-The Hampton line is Italian, in origin, by the Y-DNA "R1B>S28" marker; when it first arrives in Britannia, presumably, during the Roman migrations to settle the "frontier," before 400 A.D.
-The name, Hampton, is scattered throughout old Mercia and Wessex Kingdoms.
-Moreover, Wolverhampton is located near old Roman mining sites.
+Interestingly enough, Rogerus de Hamtone, who recently changes his coat of arms for war, leads his troops into Scotland, to never return to England, was found feuding with other English realms.
+Thereafter, the Hampton family eventually moved to the eastern coastal region, just south of Aberdeen.
+The Hampton line is Italo-Gallo, La Tène Celtic, in origin, by the Y-DNA "R1B>S28" marker.
+It first arrives in Britannia, presumably, during the Roman migrations to settle the "frontier," just before 400 A.D. or, at least, a few hundreds years afterwards, where the first known town or farm recorded as Hamtona, in 716 A.D., located in Worcestershire County.
+The Hampton family is not Anglo nor Saxon, but from Southern Gaul.
+The La Tène Celts populated areas in Northern Italy and Southern Gaul, before the Roman invasion campaigns began, where the Romans were made up of Greeks and other tribes located north of Greece, across the Adriatic Sea.
+In 600 B.C., Massalia, today known as Marseille, France, was founded and built as a Greek outpost to trade directly with the La Tène Celts for iron ore, where there was no iron ore to be found in Greece, at all.
+The name, Hampton, is scattered throughout old West Mercia and Wessex Kingdoms, where the Danish and Viking invaders could not break through.
+Older maps, with the boundaries drawn of the kingdoms, in Britain, during the 8th through 10th Centuries, clearly show this quite visibly.
+Moreover, Wolverhampton is located near old Roman mining sites and routes to and from the remote mining sites in Western Britain.

 The Davidson line first arrived during 1746, in the Virginia Colony, after the "Trials of Carlisle," where the surviving Jacobite Army soldiers were put on trial for treason to the Hanoverian Crown, following the “Battle of Culloden," in April 1746.
 All Jacobite prisoners were hanged, except for members of the Clan Chatten; for they were brought onto the battlefield, during the last day of the battle, from pleas for help by the Jacobite cause and Chieftain of the Mackintosh's wife.
 The Clan Chatten was composed of related families and alliances of clans, North of the Grampian Mountains, who occupied Inverness Castle.
 Inverness Castle was the regional governmental seat (i.e., Sheriff's Office, Tax Assessor's Office, and Civil and Criminal Courts.)
 Earlier, on 14-15 November, 1745, the successful Siege of Carlisle by Charles Edward Stuart and his Jacobite Army was won.
 Later in 1746, Charles Stuart was forced to retreat out of England and back to a stronghold in Scotland.
 The Hanoverian Army soon besieged Carlisle and seized it.
 Where do you go, when you stir up a hornet's nest in England?
 Well, the answer is Inverness Castle.
 Charles and the Jacobite Army fled to Inverness Castle for protection.
 Charles flees to Rome and escapes the noose.
 He is still living in an apartment in Rome, while the Revolutionary War occurs in the British North American Colonies.

 The Davidson Y-DNA has been tested with the results of R1B>L-21 (Atlantic Celtic Branch, British Isles.)
+The Picts are originally known as the Pictones, located north of Bordeaux and around Poitiers, in France.
 The second generation, from this Davidson line, was born in the North Carolina Colony and enlisted, as a private, in Colonel Thomas Polk's North Carolina 4th Regiment, in the Southern Division of the Continental Army, in Orange County, North Carolina Colony, on May 5, 1776, and fought under George Washington's command in Brandywine, Germantown, and Monmouth, during the Revolutionary War.
 The name of this soldier, who was Johnathan's fourth great-grandfather, is Joseph Davidson, born 1754, son of John Davidson, born 1725, in Inverness, Scotland.
 On May 12, 1780, Joseph was captured at the Siege on Charleston, South Carolina, by the British, and spent about two years on a prison ship docked in the harbor at Brooklyn, New York.
 Later, in the summer of 1782, he was discharged in White Plains, New York.
 He and one of his friends, on the prison ship, became ill, and his friend died of smallpox.
 Joseph traveled from White Plains, New York to Orange County, North Carolina and got married, soon thereafter, to Sarah Peavy.
 In 1838, Sarah stated, "They had a total of thirteen children, with ten still living."
 Joseph received land from land lotteries, in Georgia, and a pension for serving in the Continental Army.
 He lived in Montgomery County, Alabama, before moving to Jasper County, Georgia, in 1818, and, later, to Pike County, Georgia.

 By 1746, 98% of Johnathan's ancestors reached North America.
 The last ancestor, James Kneale, born 1824, Johnathan's third great-grandfather, arrived from the Isle of Man, via Liverpool, England to New Orleans, Louisiana, on July 5th, 1849.
 He took ride, on a river boat, north on the Mississippi River to reach the Missouri River.
 On the Missouri River, he traveled to Kansas City and, later, Saint Joseph, Missouri.
 James left the Isle of Man, because he did not want to become a farmer.
 However, he is recorded in Holt County, Missouri, as the person, who brought modern agricultural techniques to the Northeast Kansas and Northwest Missouri regions.
 James' younger brother and his wife and daughter moved to Melbourne, Australia, while his other siblings stayed on the Isle of Man.
 James Kneale married Ruth Ann Wickham, born 1834, who was the daughter of Thomas Wickham and Clarissa Jane Zane, who was the daughter of Isaac Zane and Mary French.
 Isaac Zane is the son of Jonathan Zane and Hannah Ann Mills, who are Johnathan's sixth great-grandparents and were depicted in the Zane Grey's novel, "Betty Zane."
 Isaac and Mary French's father are both mentioned in the story, as well.
 Fort Henry, where the township of Wheeling, West Virginia is located, was the location of the last battle in the Revolutionary War, from September 11th to 13th, 1782.
 After the war, Congress appropriated thousands of dollars to Colonel Ebenezer Zane, Jonathan Zane's older brother, for building towns and roads to open up what is today the State of Ohio.
 The town of Zanesville, Ohio was founded by the Zane family.
 Jonathan Zane is buried next to his wife, Hannah, and brother, Ebenezer, in Martins Ferry, Ohio, not far from where Fort Henry once stood on the other side of the Ohio River.
 The graveyard has the famous Betty Zane statue, at the entrance gate.